Fordi/json-plus/README.md

 # JSON+

 JSON parser for node with a few extensions.
-Check out and open docs/json-plus-railroad.xhtml for details.
+See http://fordi.org/json-plus for details.